U.S. court ruling puts a stop to offshore fracking in federal waters off California

 In a move which affirmed a lower court decision that prohibits offshore fracking, the Ninth U.S. Circuit Court of Appeals last Friday blocked fracking off the California coast, ruling that the federal government violated the National Environmental Policy Act, Endangered Species Act, and Coastal Zone Management Act when it allowed fracking in offshore oil and gas wells in all leased federal waters off California.

-In a statement on 3 June 2022, the office of the California Attorney General, Rob Bonta, revealed that a decision was secured by the Ninth Circuit Court of Appeals blocking the Department of Interior (DOI) from authorizing fracking on offshore platforms off the coast of California.
+In a statement on 3 June 2022, the office of the California Attorney General, Rob Bonta, revealed that a decision was secured by the Ninth Circuit Court of Appeals blocking the Department of Interior (DOI) from authorising fracking on offshore platforms off the coast of California.

 The statement further explains that the Ninth Circuit revealed in this decision that DOI’s final environmental analysis, which found that fracking poses “no significant impact,” was “flawed.”
 Therefore, BOEM and BSEE will now be required to conduct an environmental analysis and undergo federal and state consultation, if they still want to move forward with issuing fracking and acidising permits.